 (3) The procedure employed regarding the following aspects of the evaluation of each program:

 (A) Establish a protocol to collect basic data on load impact, participation level, utility cost, participant cost, and total cost.
-Data must be gathered to determine the load shape impact, net program savings, useful life of the measure, and persistence of savings, including utility actions to optimize market penetration of the program and minimize freeriders.
+Data must be gathered to determine the load shape impact, net energy program savings, useful life of the DSM measure, and persistence, including utility actions to optimize market penetration of the program and minimize freeriders.

-(B) Compare demand patterns of similar participant and nonparticipant groups, through the use of customer bill analysis, engineering estimates, end-use meter data, or other methods to identify the gross and net impacts of program participation on customers’ usage and demand patterns.
+(B) Compare demand patterns of similar participant and nonparticipant groups, through the use of customer bill analysis, engineering estimates, end-use meter data, or other methods to identify the gross energy, gross demand and net energy and net demand impacts of program participation on customers’ usage and demand patterns.

 (4) A method to measure rebound or the income effect for a program or a sector where the effect may be significant.

-(b) A utility shall submit to the commission, annually, a document containing information, data, and results from the utility’s process and load impact evaluation studies.
+(b) A utility shall submit to the commission and post to the utility’s website, annually, a document containing information, data, and results from the utility’s process and load impact evaluation studies.

 (Indiana Utility Regulatory Commission; 170 IAC 4-8-4; filed Aug 31, 1995, 10:00